 If you leave the company during the year, the value of your accrued and unused PTO time will be paid to you in your last paycheck using your base rate of pay as of your termination date.
 If you take more time off than you have accrued, the difference will be subtracted from your final paycheck or you'll be billed for any difference.
+Note that Extended Paid Time Off (EPTO) balances from legacy companies have no cash value at termination or retirement.

 Except in cases of emergency or unforeseen events, you must coordinate your time off with your manager.
 For more information on the PTO benefit, consult your manager.